 Last Friday afternoon’s DEP action follows on the heels of Governor Mills’ March 6, 2019, Executive Order reported here, announcing the establishment of a task force to investigate the threats of PFAS contamination to public health and the environment.
 DEP’s action concerning land application of biosolids containing PFAS above specific thresholds demonstrates that DEP is not waiting for the task force to complete its work before taking steps the agency deems are necessary to protect public health and the environment.
 In taking Friday’s action, DEP Commissioner Jerry Reid stated, “The Department is moving forward with the additional testing requirement to ensure that any future land applications of sludge are safe.”

-If you have questions or concerns about DEP’s recent action and how it may impact you, or about PFAS issues generally, please contact one of our environmental law attorneys: Ken Gray at 207.791.1212, Bill Taylor at 207.791.1213, or Lisa Gilbreath at 207.791.1397.
+If you have questions or concerns about DEP’s recent action and how it may impact you, or about PFAS issues generally, please contact one of our environmental law attorneys: Bill Taylor at 207.791.1213 or Lisa Gilbreath at 207.791.1397.
 We will continue to share news of important PFAS developments as they occur.